fran-byte/MagSenseUI/README.md

 The **MagSenseUI** project was developed to address a specific diagnostic challenge in electromechanical systems—particularly in machines like **Bill Validators** that rely on magnetic sensors for operation.

+The program includes an intuitive menu system that allows users to configure the sensor gain and choose the data output mode.
+Users can select whether the magnetic field readings are displayed directly on the OLED screen or streamed via the Arduino's serial port to a connected PC.
+This flexibility makes it easy to adapt the system for both standalone field diagnostics and detailed data logging or analysis on a computer.

 ### 🧩 Problem Context

 These machines often operate in environments where **strong neodymium magnets** are permanently present.
 While these magnets are essential to the machine’s function, they also create a **constant magnetic field** that can interfere with nearby components.